True-life confessions: Why the plot twist of ‘The Mandalorian’ web series made me cry

 Timeless story traditions

 Thus, if you linger just below the surface of the high-tech hijinks in Lucas’s oeuvre, you will find many connections to timeless story traditions.
 There are Arthurian elements: orphan children who discover they are born for greatness, and are nurtured by magical mentors.
-Another distinct connection is Richard Wagner’s four-part operatic masterpiece, Der Ring des Nibelungen.
+Another distinct influence is Richard Wagner’s four-part operatic masterpiece, Der Ring des Nibelungen.
 But what has always struck me the hardest is the omnipresent imprint of Oedipus Rex, the Athenian masterpiece written by Sophocles in the 5th century BC, and this is where we start looping back to my couch in Goa in December quarantine.

 We all know the gist of Freud’s formulation of the oedipal complex: boy meets girl (she’s actually his mother) and beats off the competition (who happens to be his father), and it’s only when the boy manages to kill off Pops that he becomes a real man.